NatBat92/guild-wars-2-blog/README.md

 </details>

-<details><summary>Imagery</summary>
+<details><summary>Images</summary>
 The images you are greeted to when entering the website are of varying style.
 Most of the photos you will see are uploaded by the user, but the header image will always be as shown below.
 This is also used as the placeholder image when a user chooses to not upload a photo to their post.

 ![Imagery](header image)
 </details>

 <details><summary>Color Scheme</summary>
-Three colors are used in this website, these being #000000, #FFFFFF and #FF0030.
+Four colors are used in this website, these being #23BBBB, #F9FAFC and #313132 and black.
 The background, text and foreground colors have a sufficient contrast ratio to aid with accessibility.

 </details>